Quantum-Computing-Jufo-2019/dwave-quantum-computer-3d-animation/README.md

 # Dwave quantum computer animation

+## THIS IS A READ-ONLY CODEBERG.ORG MIRROR.
+To contribute visit [the repository on Codeberg](https://codeberg.org/Quantum-Computing-Jufo-2019/dwave-quantum-computer-3d-animation).

 A 3D Model and animation we created for our Jugend Forscht Project to show visitors how a dwave quantum computer looks

 ![](https://raw.githubusercontent.com/Quantum-Computing-Jufo-2019/dwave-quantum-computer-3d-animation/master/img/overview.png)